 - If the occasional cheesecake or ice cream sandwich helps you stick with a mostly healthy diet for the long haul.
 95% Paleo for good beats 100% Paleo for 2 weeks before you give up in despair.
-In this case, a non-Paleo food is actually benefitting your health in the long run.
+In this case, a non-Paleo food is actually benefiting your health in the long run.

 On the other hand, sometimes straying from the Paleo framework isn’t the right choice:

-- If you’re just starting down the Paleo path, and trying to re-calibrate your tastebuds away from expecting junk food all the time.
-It’s a good idea to do a month or so with no non-Paleo foods, to give your new habits time to settle in.
+- If you’re just starting down the Paleo path, and trying to re-calibrate your taste buds away from expecting junk food all the time.
+It's a good idea to do a month or so with no non-Paleo foods, to give your new habits time to settle in.